rgel25/playstation-studios/README.md

 - Showcase the PSS library
 - Give a glimpse of upcoming games in development by PSS

-Since I'm already quite efficient with HTML, CSS and Javascript, I took this opportunity to turn this project in to a small case study.
+Besides practicing my HTML and CSS knowledge, I'm also taking this opportunity to turn this project into a small case study.
 In this study, I ask three main questions and I can honestly say that the answers I've found has helped me become a better web developer.
 If you're a beginner like me as well, I hope you pick up a few things from this project.

 The problems :